Telemedicine Benefits for Military and Veterans

 Telemedicine is the use of technology to communicate about health, often without having to leave home or visit a healthcare facility.
 The words telemedicine, telehealth, and virtual medicine are often used interchangeably.

-Telemedicine protects patients and healthcare providers by limiting person to person contact.
+Telemedicine protects patients and healthcare providers by limiting person-to-person contact.
 When you can’t meet with your healthcare team in person, telemedicine offers a safe alternative.
-Limiting in-person healthcare visits also ensures that medical supplies are available to provide care to those directly affected by coronavirus.

 Telemedicine has existed for nearly 50 years and began to take shape with the widespread use of the telephone.
 Some examples of telemedicine include: